The short answer is, they don’t relate to each other. Not at all.

 Which do you want?

-Outlook — as in “Microsoft Office Outlook” — is a powerful email program targeted most at the business environment, email power users, or those who want the additional features it brings.
-With a lot of support from third-party vendors, including things like mobile device synchronization, Outlook can be a very reasonable choice for the home or casual user.
+Outlook — as in “Microsoft Office Outlook” — is a powerful email program targeted at the business environment, email power users, or those who want the additional features it brings.
+With a lot of support from third-party vendors, including things like mobile device synchronization, Outlook is a reasonable choice for the home or casual user.

 If you prefer to access your email on the web and have a Microsoft account, then Outlook.com is the website to go to.
 It is the primary means for accessing your outlook.com, hotmail.com, live.com, msn.com, or any number of other Microsoft-provided email services.